mautic/mautic-documentation/pages/09.contacts/03.manage-segments/docs.en.md

 Since the 3.2 release it has been possible to provide a public name, in addition to an internal name, for a Segment.

-This is used if the segment is displayed in the Preference Centre, allowing the contact to choose to remove themselves from it.
-The Public Name is what will be displayed to the contact in the preference centre.
+This is used if the Segment is displayed in the Preference Centre, allowing the Contact to choose to remove themselves from it.
+The Public Name is what will be displayed to the Contact in the Preference Centre.

 ![Screenshot of public segment name showing that it can be customised if used in the preference centre](public-segment-name.png)